jpueberbach4/bp.markets.ingest/dukascopy/docs/limitations.md

 **Note:** This is a matter of "taste" as well.
 Some would like to prefer to keep the real day-session and after-hours sessions active, also before FEB 2020, because it's a better "truth".
 You decide yourself.
 I am here to align everything 100 pct to MT4.

+**Note:** I will have to estimate what happens with AUS.IDX-AUD on the lower TF's since i cannot access date 2020-02-06 on the hourly and lower timmeframes.
+I will use the recent behavior of SGD to implement that ghost-candle fix also for AUS.IDX-AUD.
+SGD's behavior will become the "definition" for this fix.

 ### Session windows - indices, forex with breaks - **solved, implemented, available in main**

 Example: AUS.IDX-AUD (index).
 The Aussie index has 2 trading sessions (for futures and derivatives).